-To view the latest information regarding the Pile program or to contact the support team click on
+To view the latest information regarding the Pile program or to contact the support team click on the internet or support team buttons on the Start screen or select them from the standard toolbar.

 The list below gives information that should be gathered and action that should be taken before contacting the support team.